 Activity Evidence that supports this approach Challenge number(s) addressed Breakfast Club staffing.
-Additional staff member to facilitate increased pupil numbers & address identified barrier of getting children to school on time, as well as ensuring children have had breakfast. £4000 Monitoring of school attendance and PA shows that we have an increase in both since September 2021, following a period of significant improvement.
+Additional staff member to facilitate increased pupil numbers & address identified barrier of getting children to school on time, as well as ensuring children have had breakfast.
+Monitoring of school attendance and PA shows that we have an increase in both since September 2021, following a period of significant improvement.
 Children arriving late after the close of morning register accounts for some of these, but not all.
 Current attendance figures are: 93.4% attendance against national average of 94.4%; PA at 24.1%.
 Discussions with parents indicate that they struggle to get children to multiple settings, so accessing Breakfast Club would support them.
 1,4

-Not all families in this situation are PP, but cannot afford to pay for this facility.
-Attendance strategies, including fuel for pupil collection; incentives; SEMH specific resources; arts & crafts, lego etc for 1:1 sessions; anger management games; specific interest books, etc. £500 EEF Guide to the Pupil Premium identifies addressing attendance as one of the wider strategies to help tackle school improvement.
+A1 4 H 4 H 1 4 H 1 4 H 2 Not all families in this situation are PP, but cannot afford to pay for this facility.
+Attendance support & strategies to improve % attendance & reduce PA: Attendance Officer; attendance meetings with parents; home visits re attendance; fuel; SEMH specific resources; resources for 1:1 sessions; anger management games; specific interest books, etc. EEF Guide to the Pupil Premium identifies addressing attendance as one of the wider strategies to help tackle school improvement.
 At Laycock we have identified a falling trend in attendance and a rising trend in persistent absence since our return to school after the pandemic; we need to address this swiftly.
 These families are in need of significant support to remove the challenges to school attendance, which in turn impact significantly on pupil attainment.
-Funding incentives and resources to support and encourage attendance on an individual level will enable staff to address specific needs and address PA and attendance concerns 4,6 Child and Parent Support Worker employed with specific remit to: - improve parental engagement in reading & phonics. - support children's SEMH needs through 1:1 and small group work to enable them to be ready to learn and access the curriculum. £8,000 Internal assessment data has identified that a significant number of children are currently behind ARE in their acquisition of phonics and in reading fluency and comprehension skills.
-The vast majority of these children do not read at home with their parents.
-Working with the Child and Parent Support Worker, we aim to improve parental knowledge and skills with phonics, and awareness of the importance of reading daily with their child, together with useful strategies as to how to engage their children in these activities at home.
+Funding incentives and resources to support and encourage attendance on an individual level will enable staff to address specific needs and address PA and attendance concerns 4,6 Development of Nurture space to help address the identified needs of our children: SEMH Attendance Anxiety EBSA Academic support: reading We have identified a significant and growing need for emotional as well as academic support for a number of children in our care.
+These children often benefit from small group & sometimes 1:1 interventions to support them with strategies to overcome these and be ready to learn.
+We aim to improve parental knowledge and skills with phonics, and awareness of the importance of reading daily with their child, together with useful strategies as to how to engage their children in these activities at home.
 In this way, children's phonics and reading skills will improve more swiftly, and their love of reading will develop.
-We have identified an increasing number of children with SEMH needs following lockdown, and a need for small group and sometimes 1:1 interventions to support children with strategies to overcome these and be ready to learn.
-2,4,6 Trip subsidies £3000 Our children benefit from first-hand experiences to bring the curriculum to life.
-With the rising cost of living, many families can no longer afford to contribute to the cost of trips, which would prevent the trips from taking place for all pupils.
-Therefore we have 1,3,5 allocated a budget to subsidise visits to ensure these experiences are able to go ahead for all pupils; no pupils will miss out.
-Supporting parents with cost of living - clothing subsidies Clothing vouchers to support purchase of school uniform to value of £26 per pupil. £806 £500 Fund to support purchase of pumps, shorts, t shirts, sweat shirts, outdoor coats, etc.
+We will set up a Nurture space to enable us to address the needs of these children, and to support attendance (see above) by helping to reduce anxiety about transition from home to school, and transitions within school.
+We will introduce the 'My Happy Minds' programme into school & integrate this into our curriculum, alongside our PSCHE curriculum delivery.
+2,4,6 Trip subsidies Our children benefit from first-hand experiences to bring the curriculum to life.
+With the rising cost of living, many families can no longer afford to contribute to the cost of trips, which 1,3,5 would prevent the trips from taking place for all pupils.
+Therefore we have allocated a budget to subsidise visits to ensure these experiences are able to go ahead for all pupils; no pupils will miss out.
+Supporting parents with cost of living - clothing subsidies Clothing vouchers to support purchase of school uniform to value of £26 per pupil.
+Fund to support purchase of pumps, shorts, t shirts, sweat shirts, outdoor coats, etc.